-- 1. While the data is a tool to aid the ranking of carcasses, the judge reserves the right to make official placing based on current industry practices and markets.
-All decisions made by the judge are final. - 2 Lambs will be evaluated to determine the adjusted % Boneless Trimmed Retail Cuts (BTRC). % BTRC = 49.94 - (0.085 x Hot Carcass Weight) - (4.38 x Back Fat at the 12th Rib) - (3.53 x Body Wall Thickness) - + (2.46 x Rib eye Area at the 12th Rib) - Lambs with less than 0.10 inches of back fat at the 12th rib will be ranked accordingly.
-3. - 4.
-There will be no minimum or maximum live weight. - There will be no minimum or maximum carcass weight.
-The carcass weight will be 5. factored into the equation - All exhibitors must pay \$2.00/head for every animal delivered to the carcass contest to 6. help cover the cost of a judge.
-Payment will be collected at carcass drop-off. - 7.
-A correctly completed Drug Use Notification Form (DUNF) will need to be submitted electronically for each animal entered in the carcass show prior to drop-off.
-See page 50 for instructions.
+- While the data is a tool to aid the ranking of carcasses, the judge reserves the right to make official placing based on current industry practices and markets.
+All decisions made by the judge are final. - 2.
+Lambs will be evaluated to determine the adjusted % Boneless Trimmed Retail Cuts (BTRC).

+% BTRC = 49.94 - (0.085 x Hot Carcass Weight)

+- (4.38 x Back Fat at the 12th Rib) - (3.53 x Body Wall Thickness) + (2.46 x Rib eye Area at the 12th Rib) - 3.
+Lambs with less than 0.10 inches of back fat at the 12th rib will be ranked accordingly. - 4.
+There will be no minimum or maximum live weight. - Hanging carcass weights are 55 lbs. minimum and no maximum.
+Carcasses not meeting weight rules will not be judged.
+The carcass weight will be factored into the equation. - 6.
+All exhibitors must pay \$2.00/head for every animal delivered to the carcass contest to help cover the cost of a judge.
+Payment will be collected at carcass drop-off. - A correctly completed Drug Use Notification Form (DUNF) will need to be submitted electronically for each animal entered in the carcass show prior to drop-off.
+See page 48 for instructions.